-This is the eleventh annual CSR Report by Palsgaard, providing a timely update to stakeholders of the Company's CSR performance and enabling comparability with previous years' performance.
+This annual Report by Palsgaard is providing a timely update to stakeholders of the Company's CSR performance and enabling comparability with previous years' performance.
 Within the reporting boundary and scope defined by the Report, we have not found any significant omissions of important information.